zozzlethena/docs/pages/security.md

 The full audit is available for [download from Solidly git repository](https://github.com/solidlyexchange/solidly/blob/master/audits/e456a816-3802-4384-894c-825a4177245a.pdf).

+Velodrome Finance went through a security audit and a peer review as part of the Code4rena bug bouncy contest.
-We also ran a full MythX deep scan on Velodrome contracts and found just a handful of false-positive, low-severity issues reported.
+Finally, a full MythX deep scan on Velodrome contracts found just a handful of false-positive, low-severity issues reported.

 ## Bug Bounty Programs